How to Make Amish Friendship Bread

 Did Amish friendship bread make its way to your elementary school?
-If you had a little pouch of strange-smelling spongy dough (it’s called a sourdough starter) in your locker, you’re probably familiar.
-It was a sweet tradition for making a tasty bread with your friends and family that should you should totally try with your gang.
+If you brought home a gallon bag of wet spongy dough (similar to a sourdough starter), then you’re familiar with the concept.
+It’s a sweet tradition for sharing tasty bread with friends and family!

 What Is Amish Friendship Bread?

 Amish friendship bread is a traditional Amish recipe that’s gone mainstream.
 Its defining characteristic is its use of a sweet starter made from equal parts water, flour and milk, plus yeast.
 The starter takes 10 days to prepare.
 Once it’s ready, you’ll use one cup of your starter to bake a sweet bread topped with cinnamon sugar.
 Then, to embrace the tradition, give the remaining starter away to friends along with a recipe explaining how to make Amish friendship bread.

 Ready to get started?
 Here are more Amish baking tips.

 What Is an Amish Bread Starter?

 A bread starter is a fermented mixture of flour and a liquid.
 The starter adds flavor to a dough or batter and helps it rise.

 In the case of Amish friendship bread, the liquid is milk, and the starter also includes sugar and yeast.
 The starter is the consistency of a batter and tends to be thinner and less spongy than a traditional sourdough starter, which consists solely of flour and water.